stride3d/stride-community-toolkit/docs/manual/code-only/examples/stride-ui-capsule-with-rigid-body.md

-# Basic Example - Capsule with rigid body and window
+# Capsule with rigid body and window

 In this example, we demonstrate how to set up a 3D scene that includes a capsule with a rigid body as well as a simple window displaying a text message.